pdjr-build/firmware-factory/modules/tsense/README.md

 ### (6) DIL switch

-The DIL switch allows the selection of a sensor channel which is to be programmed and the entry of configuration data.
+The DIL switch allows the selection of a sensor channel which is to be programmed and the entry of binary-encoded sensor configuration data.
-Eight slide switches are each labelled with a value 0 through 7 which can be used to select a temperature sensor channel for programming and allow the entry of binary encoded configuration data.
+The switch consists of eight small slide switches labelled one through eight.

 ### (7) Programme state LEDs

-Programming a sensor channel requires the consecutive entry of two or three numeric values and these LEDs provide information on the state of progress through the programming activity.
+There are three LEDs labelled INST, SRCE and SETP which are used to indicate what data has been entered and what is required whilst a sensor channel is being configured.

+During normal module operation these LEDs will all be switched off.

 ### (8) SCR switch

 With the switch closed the NMEA cable shield is connected to the module ground plane.

+## Temperature sensors

+The TSENSE module supports a maximum of eight LM335Z or equivalent temperature sensor IC.
+Other types of temperature sensor cannot be used and connecting them to a TSENSE module will almost certainly damage the module beyond repair.

+LM335Z-based temperature sensors are commercially available (for example Victron ) or you can easily make your own sensor.

+The LM335Z sensor IC is packaged in a TO-92 housing and has the following pin layout.

+Pin 1 - calibrate (not used by TSENSE)
+Pin 2 - ground (G)
+Pin 3 - supply (P)

+### Making a bolt-on temperature sensor

+You will require an LM335Z IC, a length of two-core cable with 0.5mm2 conductors, a 10mm2 ring terminal with a hole size that suits your mounting needs and a minimum 10mm2 cable capacity and some silicone sealer or potting compound.

+1. Remove the calibrate pin from the LM335Z by cutting or breaking it off as close to the IC body as possible.

+2. Solder an appropriate length of two-core cable to IC pins G and P.
+   Make sure you can identify which pin connects to which cable core!
+   Insulate the exposed connection is some way, perhaps using small diameter heat-shrink sleeving around each connection.

+3. Fill the cable-entry port of the ring terminal with silicone-sealant and coat the LM335Z with sealant as well.
+   Try to avoid air bubbles.

+4. Fully immerse the LM335Z in the ring-terminal cable-entry port so that the electrical connections are completely embedded in the sealant and making sure that they do not touch the ring-terminal body.

+5. Allow the sealant to fully cure.

+Ordinary silicone-sealant and potting compounds are not wonderful conductors of heat so it is good to keep the volume of these low.
+Thermally conductive silicone-sealant and potting compounds perform better, but are expensive.

-## Installing the module
+## Installing and configuring the module

+### Removing and replacing the module cover

+The following procedures require you to remove the module cover in order to gain access to PCB mounted terminals and switches.

+To remove the module cover pinch firmly at the centre of the top and botton edges and pull away from the base.
+The NMEA connector is wired internally to the PCB with a 150mm long cable which you should be careful not to strain excessively.
+The length of cable  should allow you to conveniantly position the cover to one side of the module base so that the PCB can be easily accessed.

+To replace the module cover arrange the NMEA connector cable so that it will not be trapped between base and cover and push the cover onto the base until it clicks in place.

+### Installing the module

-1. Position the module so that you are able to connect the associated temperature sensors and NMEA drop-cable without excessive cable runs and ensuring that you are able to remove the top cover for access to the PCB switches.
+1. Position the module so that you are able to connect the associated temperature sensors and NMEA drop-cable without excessive cable runs.
+   Ensure that in your chosen position you are able to remove the module's top cover and can easily access the PCB terminals and switches.

-   Fix the module to its supporting surface with appropriate fasteners.
+2. Fix the module in your chosen location using appropriate fasteners.

-2. Carefully remove the module cover and position it so that you have easy access to the temperature sensor connection terminals.

-   The NMEA connector is wired to the PCB with a 150mm long cable which should allow you to conveniantly position the cover to one side: consider temporarily taping the cover out of the way.
-   Do not place excessive strain on the internal NMEA connector cable.

-3. Connect each temperature sensors that you intend using to an unused terminal pair on the PCB.
-   Use the G terminal of a pair for the sensor ground and the P terminal for the sensor power supply.
-   Make a note in the "Comment" column of the installation table on page N of the purpose of each connected sensor.
+### Connecting the module to the host NMEA bus

+You will require a T-connector or an unused tap on a multi-drop connector to provide a drop-cable connection point on host NMEA bus.

-4. Connect an NMEA drop cable between between the host NMEA bus and the module's NMEA connector.
+1. Connect an NMEA drop-cable between between the host NMEA bus and the module's NMEA connector.
    The module's power LED will illuminate to indicate that the module has power.

-5. If you intend configuring the installed temperature sensors at this stage, then skip to the "Module Configuration" section below before continuing to step (6).
+### Connecting temperature sensors

+1. Disconnect the module NMEA cable or otherwise power down the host NMEA bus.

+2. Remove the module cover.

+3. Thread a temperature sensor cable through one of the entry glands in the module cover and connect to an unused terminal pair on the PCB.
+   Use the G terminal of each terminal pair for the sensor ground and the corresponding P terminal for the sensor power supply.

+   Repeat this step for each temperature sensor you wish to connect.

-6. Replace the module cover taking care not to trap the NMEA connector wires.
+4. Reconnect the module NMEA cable or power-up the host NMEA bus.

-## Module configuratiom
+5. Make a note of the purpose of each newly connected sensor in the "Comment" column of the installation table on page NNN.

+## Configuring a sensor connection

+You can configure a sensor connection before or after the connection of a temperature sensor.

-For the module to operate correctly each connected temperature sensor must be configured with an NMEA instance address, a code which describes the type of data source associated with the temperature reading and an alarm temperature or set point.
+For the module to operate correctly each sensor connection must be assigned an NMEA instance address, a code which describes the type of data source associated with the temperature reading and an alarm temperature or set point.

+### Preparing for configuration

-For each sensor recorded in the installation table you prepared earlier insert a value into the "Instance", "Source" and "Set-point" columns that reflects your installation requirements and satisfies the following constraints.
+For each sensor recorded in the installation table on page NNN, insert a value into the "Instance", "Source" and "Set-point" columns that reflects your installation requirements and satisfies the following constraints.

-The value you choose for "Instance" must be in the range 0 through 255 and must be a unique identifier for each temperature sensor across the vessel's entire NMEA installation.
+INSTANCE.
+The value you choose must be in the range 0 through 255 and must be a unique identifier for each temperature sensor across the vessel's entire NMEA installation.
-The value 255 can be used to indicate that a temperature sensor is disabled.
+The value 255 is used to indicate that a sensor connection is disabled.

-The value you choose for "Source" must be in the range 0 through 255 and should be selected from the table included as "Annex 1: NMEA temperature source codes".
+SOURCE.
+The value you choose must be in the range 0 through 255 and should be selected from the table included as "Annex 1: NMEA temperature source codes".
 Some standard values are defined in NMEA and will either be appropriate or should be avoided.

-The value you choose for "Set-point" must be in the range 0 through 255 and specifies a set-point or alarm temperature in degrees Celsius.
+SET-POINT.
+The value you choose must be in the range 0 through 255 and should specify a set-point or alarm temperature in degrees Celsius.
 Value below 100 are considered to be below zero Celsius, values above 100 are considered to be above zero Celsius and the value 100 specifies 0 Celsius.